yeralin/BehavioralLPs/README.md

 # Base
 ## About me
+> * Highly performant team of 8 engs
+> * Customer-facing Shopper Panel app, Advertising-facing ABL
+> * Managing for over 2 years, career advancements
+> * Playing coach
+> * Highly efficient agile practices
+> * Success brough attention
+> * Champion operational success, LLM tool
+> * Help team when strained

 * My name is Daniyar Yeralin, and I am an engineering manager and technical leader of a highly performant team of 8 software engineers.
 * My team owns quite a few products, but mainly customer-facing Shopper Panel app with 600K DAU, and advertiser-facing Amazon Brand Lift product to measure upper-funnel Brand Awareness levels.
-* I've been managing this team for the past 2 years, directly contributed to peoples career advancements which resulted in two promotions to middle level and one promotion to senior level.
+* I've been managing this team for over 2 years, directly contributed to peoples career advancements which resulted in three promotions to middle level and one promotion to senior level.
 * My management style is a playing coach, where I can jump in pair programming sessions with my engineers or discuss and provide low level feedback on their code or architecture designs
 * I established a highly performing and flexible agile practices, where my team consistently delivers 90% of estimated developer stories sprint-over-sprint
   * This success brought attention from my senior leadership at Amazon, where they asked me to expand and share this practice across other engineering teams in my organization